Best Peaks Overall in

 MOUNTAIN SCORE

-- Top-notch tree terrain
+- Diverse bowl and tree terrain

 - Excellent freestyle experience